Duncanma/Blog/content/Blog/llms-txt-support.md

 ## The end result

-With all of these changes done and deployed, my site now [has a llms.txt file](/llms.txt), all of my blog posts are available as markdown (for example: [/blog/homegrown-analytics/index.md](/blog/homegrown-analytics/index.md)), so are my tag pages (another example:[/tags/coding/index.md]( /tags/coding/index.md)), and my posts have a little ‘copy as markdown’ button on the top.
+With all of these changes done and deployed, my site now [has a llms.txt file](/llms.txt), all of my blog posts are available as markdown (for example: [/blog/homegrown-analytics/index.md](/blog/homegrown-analytics/index.md)), so are my tag pages (another example:[/tags/coding/index.md]( /tags/coding/index.md)), and my posts have a little 'copy as markdown' button on the top.